 The doctor will see you now.

-UT Southwestern opened the doors today to its sixth and largest regional medical center—UT Southwestern Medical Center at RedBird.
-Located in the 150,000-square-foot space of a former Sears store, the new hospital marks the first time UTSW has transformed a former retail space into a regional medical center.
+UT Southwestern opened the doors today to its sixth and largest clinic—UT Southwestern Medical Center at RedBird.
+Located in the 150,000-square-foot space of a former Sears store, the new clinic marks the first time UTSW has transformed a former retail space into a regional medical clinic.

 “Culturally, malls were built to be destinations for the community.
 They’re centrally located, highly visible, and they have lots of parking—all things we want to deliver for our patients,” said Dr. Marc Nivet, UTSW’s executive VP for institutional advancement, in a recent blog post.
 “In RedBird, we recognized an opportunity to expand our footprint in Dallas and to have a vital presence in a community that has traditionally been underserved by the health care industry.”